VDA5050/VDA5050/VDA5050_EN_V1.md

 ### <a name="Br"></a> 6.10.3 Base request

-If the AGV detects that its base is running low, it can set the `newBaseRequest` flag to `true` to prevent unnecessary braking.
+If the AGV detects, that its base is running low, it can set the `newBaseRequest` flag to `true` to prevent unnecessary braking.